CE(LEGAL) - ANNUAL OPERATING BUDGET

 Tax Code 26.18

-The board may amend a budget or adopt a supplementary emergency budget to cover necessary unforeseen expenses.
+Public funds of the district may not be spent in any manner other than as provided for in the budget adopted by the board, but the board may amend a budget or adopt a supplementary emergency budget to cover necessary unforeseen expenses.
 Any amendment or supplementary budget must be prepared and filed in accordance with SBOE rules.
 Education Code 44.006

 A district may donate funds or other property or service to the adjutant general's department, the Texas National Guard, or the Texas State Guard.
 Gov't Code 437.111(b), .252, .304(a)